datanews/tik-tok/README.md

     * Automatically builds the source files when they are changes.
     * Runs [Livereload](http://livereload.com/) and will update the browser when changes are made.
 Requires installation of the Livereload application or the browser extensions.
 * `gulp watch`
     * Running tasks that automatically builds the source files when they are changes.
+The `server` command does this as well.

+### Build

+After edits are made, run checks and create build version with the following command.
+Note that building will happen automatically with the above Development tasks.

+    gulp

 ### Testing

-Test should be run within the watch tasks described above, but you can run the tests manually with the following:
+Test should be run within the watch tasks described above, but you can run the tests manually with the following.
+Do note that the Development tasks above will run these on save, and note that tests are run against the build (`dist`), not the source.

     gulp test